Acerca de

 About

-Iris Lan is an Asian American classical and liturgical musician.
+Iris Lan is an American classical and liturgical musician.

-As a composer, Lan has written and transcribed works for dual use in either concert or liturgical contexts.
-One of her focal points has been the string quartet medium.
+As a composer, one of her focal points has been the string quartet medium.
 Her Prelude: Litany for string quartet has been performed in concert and used in church services in the United States and Europe.
 Her transcription of J.S.
 Bach's Goldberg Variations for string quartet has likewise served dual purposes.
-At the same time, Lan has also transcribed works for organ, including works originally scored for string quartet.
+Lan has also transcribed works for organ, including works originally scored for string quartet.
 Lan studied composition with Lukas Foss and Andrew Thomas, conducting with Alan Gilbert, and counterpoint with Walter Hilse, with whom she also analyzed J.S.
 Bach's Art of Fugue.
 Lan also received a Thomas Temple Hoopes Prize for an analysis of Stravinsky's music.